Skip to content

 Start year: 2025

-The Power of Diversity Funding Facility (PDFF) is a multi-donor initiative managed by the Crop Trust, dedicated to conserving, cultivating and promoting the consumption of relatively neglected opportunity crops across Africa, Asia, the Pacific, and Latin America and the Caribbean.
+The Power of Diversity Funding Facility is a multi-donor initiative managed by the Crop Trust, dedicated to conserving, cultivating and promoting the consumption of relatively neglected opportunity crops across Africa, Asia, the Pacific, and Latin America and the Caribbean.
 These crops have immense, but largely underrealized, potential to diversify global food systems, enhance food and nutritional security, and strengthen climate resilience.

 What Are Opportunity Crops?